draxalene/ansible-role-postfix/README.md

 hoplacloud.postfix
 =========
+draxalene.postfix

-Hopla.cloud role for ansible to install and configure postfix.
+draxalene role for ansible to install and configure postfix. (by hopla.cloud)

 Install and configure a postfix server with reverse dns.
 The server can send mail from localhost only.